slopezpereyra/slopezpereyra.github.io/_posts/2026-01-05-Venezuela.md

 figure of Maduro.
 Though not extensively, I have written about the blatant human rights violations under Maduro's regime elsewhere [[11]] and have been following Amnesty International's coverage of political violence and repression in the country.
-I do not wish to repeat myself nor dwell on all-too-known facts and sources, accepting not only that Maduro's regime was brutal and corrupt, but also that the 2024 elections were likely fraudulent and sustained only by unacceptable violence and use of force [[12]].
-The question is whether these facts are relevant to explaining or justifying the US intervention.
+I do not wish to repeat myself nor dwell on all-too-known facts, accepting not only that Maduro's regime was brutal and corrupt, but also that the 2024 elections were likely fraudulent and sustained only by unacceptable violence and use of force [[12]].

-I believe internal corruption or government violence do not justify exterior intervention, neither morally nor legally.
+But internal corruption or government violence do not justify exterior intervention, neither morally nor legally.
 The US actions are a direct violation of the UN Charter, which prohibits «threat or use of force against the territorial integrity or political independence of any state» [[13]].
-The act unequivocally constitutes the Crime of Aggression as specified in the Rome Statute of the International Criminal Court [[14]]---though both the US and Venezuela withdrew from the statute [[15], [16]], obviously because neither could seriously claim to respect its clauses---.
+The act unequivocally constitutes the Crime of Aggression as specified in the Rome Statute of the International Criminal Court [[14]]—though both the US and Venezuela withdrew from the statute [[15], [16]], obviously because neither could seriously claim to respect its clauses—.

 If one accepts that domestic corruption or authoritarianism justifies regime change, invasion, or any other form of foreign aggression, one must then elaborate an impossible argument detailing how and who determines which governments are corrupt or not.
-Furthermore, one must readily accept and in fact endorse that similar actions are taken, effective immediately, against equally corrupt states, such as those of Saudi Arabia, Israel, or Serbia.
+Furthermore, one must readily accept and in fact endorse that similar actions be taken, effective immediately, against equally corrupt states, such as those of Saudi Arabia, Israel, or Serbia.
 In fact, as should be evident, accepting this principle would lead to such general chaos that human civilization would become an impossible project.